 - Now select any folder from the list that you want to move.

-How to use “Import and Export” method in Outlook 2010
+Method 2: How to use the “Import and Export” method in Outlook 2010

 - Click File> Select Account Settings.

-- Once “Account Settings” dialog box is open.
-Click Data Files tab and Click Add.
+- Once the “Account Settings” dialog box is open.
+Click the Data Files tab and click Add.

 - Another dialog box “Create or Open Outlook Data File” will appear.
-Select the location for new PST file.
+Select the location for the new PST file.

 - Choose Outlook Data File (.pst)and click Next.

 - A new window “Create Outlook Data File” will pop up.
-You may apply password and protect the file.
+You may apply a password and protect the file.
 Or if you do not want this, simply click on Cancel.

-How to use “Move to Folders” feature in Outlook 2007 (this feature is not supportable with Outlook 2010)
+Method 3: How to use the “Move to Folders” feature in Outlook 2007 (this feature is not supportable with Outlook 2010)